MasonTDaniel/studyabroad-demo/README.md

 # Project
-This is a demo of the user interface for our Computer Science 2020 Capstone Project.
-Developed by Mason Daniel
+This is a demo of the user interface for our Computer Science 2020 Capstone Project, Developed by Mason Daniel.
+See the full project here: https://github.com/MasonTDaniel/study-abroad-recommender

 ## Notes
 This demo does not include authentication so that admin permissions may be demonstrated.